The science behind dehydrated skin

 And those of us with oily skin are not immune to dehydration.
 While oil provides a type of moisture, it doesn’t combat the dehydration that occurs due to a lack of water.
 So, all types of skin — even oily and combination — can become dehydrated.

 Likewise, if your skin is dry, it may not necessarily be due to dehydration — but rather, a lack of oil at the surface.
 By watching for symptoms of true dehydration, you’ll be better prepared to treat it.

-Some symptoms can appear as early as your teen years, but in general they become more noticeable as you grow older.
+Some symptoms of dehydrated skin texture can appear as early as your teen years, but in general they become more noticeable as you grow older.

 How your skin works to stay hydrated

 Your skin has its own, complex method for keeping itself hydrated.
 The outer skin—the epidermis—is made up of several layers of cells are in a constant state of being sloughed off and renewed.
 In the deepest layer of the epidermis, membrane proteins called aquaporins work to transport water from cell to cell, helping to nourish your skin naturally.
 Above that layer, other cells adhere together to form tight junctions that seal in water and control which molecules pass between them.